 The sign-off paragraph brings your student cover letter to a neat close.
 While it should be short, take the time to make sure this paragraph addresses anything that was left open-ended.
 It should feel concise and coherent with the rest of your writing.

-A great way to keep this to a few sentences is to briefly remind the hiring manager why you’re the person for the job.
 You could tease them with the idea that there’s more to your profile you’d be ready to discuss in an interview.
-In fact, a call to action, such as asking to learn more about the role and or tell them more about your profile can be a great way to close and show off your enthusiasm.
-Look at the cover letter sample paragraph below to see how it can be done without seeming overly pushy.
+A call to action, such as asking to learn more about the role and or telling them more about your profile can be a great way to close and show off your enthusiasm.

 I would love to learn more about the role in an interview.
 Please do not hesitate to reach out if you have any further questions.